-200. Subsection (1)(c) provides for constructive delivery by means of an instruction to a third party holder of the property.
+206. Subsection (1)(c) provides for constructive delivery by means of an instruction to another person who is holding the property.

 Ulrike has stored whisky in a warehouse owned by Val.
 Ulrike decides to offer the whisky as security for a loan by Zebedee.
 Delivery is effected, and the pledge created, if Ulrike instructs Val to hold the whisky on behalf of Zebedee.